 Advantages & Disadvantages

-Tricare for Life can seem relatively complex when compared with other Tricare plans due to its Medicare-wraparound nature, but yields substantial advantages for eligible populations.
+Tricare for Life can seem relatively complex when compared with other Tricare plans due to its Medicare-wraparound nature, but it yields substantial advantages for eligible populations.

 Tricare for Life: Advantages